NUlliiON/QoiSharp/README.md

 #### ✅ **Project status: active**.
 [What does it mean?](https://github.com/NUlliiON/QoiSharp/blob/main/docs/project-status.md)
 ### QoiSharp is an implementation of the [QOI](https://github.com/phoboslab/qoi) format for fast, lossless image compression
+### Announcement: QOI specification was updated on December 21st, QoiSharp library will be updated shortly.

 Supported functionality:
 - [x] Encoding